All know the way. Few actually walk it.

 🔄 Keep Going: Reflection & Adjustment for Lasting Change

-- Schedule Check-ins: Set aside brief time weekly or bi-weekly to review.
-Ask yourself specific questions like: What worked well this week?
-What didn’t?
+- Schedule Check-ins: Set aside a brief time each week or every other week to review.
+Ask yourself specific questions, such as: What worked well this week?
+What didn't?
 What was the biggest obstacle, and how did I handle it?
 Did I celebrate small wins?
 Is my plan still realistic?
 How did my energy levels affect my actions?

 - Track Your Progress: Monitoring your actions and results provides data for reflection.
 Use methods that work for you, such as journaling, apps, simple checklists, a physical habit tracker chart, tally marks on a calendar, or reviewing your scheduled time blocks.